- Loyola Achieves Comprehensive Stroke Center Certification

 COVID-19 (Coronavirus) Update: Learn More About Loyola Medicine Care During COVID-19.

 Loyola Medicine’s stroke specialists are nationally acclaimed for their success in treating stroke patients.

-Loyola’s Stroke Center boasts a nationally recognized team of experts in every facet of stroke-related care, including emergency medicine, neurology, neurosurgery, neurophysiology, neuroradiology, rehabilitative services, social work, pharmacy and specialty nursing.
-Our multidisciplinary, clinical integrated approach has led to better outcomes for our stroke patients.
+Loyola's Stroke Center includes a nationally recognized team of experts in every facet of stroke-related care, including neurology, neurosurgery, neuroradiology, emergency medicine, rehabilitative services, social work, pharmacy and specialized neuroscience nursing.

 It is critical to act at the first signs of stroke.
-Call 911 immediately if you or a loved one experiences any signs of a stroke or mini-stroke.
+Call 911 immediately if you or a loved one experiences any signs of a stroke.